 I also couldn’t help but be inspired by my little sweetheart.
 In my own biased opinion, he’s the cutest pumpkin in the patch as he searches…

 Whether in the form of a chair, pie, or cookie, the pretty orange squash is certainly an icon for this time of year.

 Place cutouts on a parchment-lined baking sheet and chill for 10 minutes Re-chill any scrap dough before rolling.

 Bake the cookies for 8 to 10 minutes, and remove from the oven.
-Cool completely before glazing with Cinnamon Cider Glaze.
+Cool completely before icing and decorating as desired; or glazing with Cinnamon Cider Glaze.
 Feel free to color the glaze (as I did) to suit your decorating needs.

-Whether this recipe finds you falling into the Christmas spirit, or looking for a way to shape up some sweet Valentines, let it encourage you to get back to those creative cookies.
+Whether this recipe finds you falling into the Christmas spirit, or looking for a way to shape up some sweetheart cookies for Feb.
+14, let it encourage you to get back to those creative cookies.
 Whatever the occasion, let the gluten be free!

-Please read, bake, and review our recipe for Gluten-Free Rollout Cookies with Cider Glaze.
+Please read, bake, and review our recipe for Gluten-Free Sugar Cookies.

 Print just the recipe.